 How We Make It Tonight

-- Heat a large skillet/wok over high with oil.
-Add shrimp, salt lightly, and sear 1 minute per side until pink and curled.
-Remove to a bowl.
+Heat a large skillet or wok over high heat with the oil.
+Add the shrimp, season lightly with salt, and sear for about 1 minute per side until they turn pink, plump, and perfectly curled.
+Remove them to a bowl before they overcook.

-- In the same pan, toss in broccoli and pepper with a splash of water; cover 2 minutes to steam-jump, then uncover and stir-fry 2 more minutes until crisp-tender.
+In the same pan, add the broccoli and red bell pepper with a splash of water.
+Cover for 2 minutes to give the vegetables a quick steam boost, then uncover and stir-fry for 2 more minutes until they are crisp-tender and bright.
+Add the garlic and ginger and stir for about 30 seconds, just until fragrant and mouthwatering.

 Estimated sugars (per serving): ~5–6 g (pepper/broccoli).
 Added sugar: 0 g.